Nordic Bronze Age: Metalwork

 Scandinavian Bronze Age sites present a rich and well-preserved legacy of bronze and gold objects.
 These valuable metals were all imported, primarily from Central Europe, but they were usually crafted locally and the craftsmanship and metallurgy of the Nordic Bronze Age was of a high standard.
 The lost-wax casting method was used to produce artefacts such as the Trundholm Sun Chariot and the Langstrup belt plate.
-The archaeological legacy also encompasses locally crafted wool and wooden objects.